LilBroCodes/plectron/README.md

-# plectron
+# Platinum Launcher, Electron Flavour
-Platinum Launcher Electron
+plectron = Platinum Launcher (PL) + Electron\
+(Because you pronounce the 'L' with an 'E' before it)